Some posts contain compensated links. Please read this disclaimer for more info.

 Head straight to one of Zadar’s most renowned attractions in the morning—the Sea Organ on the sea Promenade.
 Designed by architect Nikola Bašić, this natural organ consists of a pipe-and-whistle system embedded into perforated stone steps that run down into the sea.
 When the waves push air through the organ, you’ll hear its hauntingly strange chimes.

 Spend some time strolling along Zadar’s waterfront before making your way into the heart of the Old Town.
 Focus on the Roman Forum, an area dotted with Roman ruins, indicating that this is an ancient town, indeed.
-Try to find the Pillar of Shame, a stone monument to which criminals were shackled and humiliated in medieval times.
+Try to find the Pillar of Shame, a stone monument where criminals were shackled and humiliated in medieval times.

 At the Roman Forum, you’ll also find what’s probably the most remarkable historical attraction in Zadar.
 The Church of St. Donat dates from the 9th century, an imposingly massive circular church built with stones from the Roman Forum.